PrathamSarker/ring-a-bell/README.md

 ## Permissions

-`AndroidManifest.xml` declares **no permissions**.
-Ring a Bell? is fully offline — it doesn't access the network, camera, storage, notifications, or location — so no runtime or install-time permission is requested.
+Ring a Bell? doesn't request any permissions.
+It's fully offline and doesn't touch the network, camera, storage, notifications, or location.

 ## Project Structure